j-mcavoy/ashtray/README.md

 ## Findings

-The instal results showed about 100 Anagramhays and Yahmarganas out of the 376k word list.
-However some of these matched words would get you smacked if you tried to play them in Scrabble.
-These are words that are really acronyms, proper nouns, and old-timey spellings of other words and so they aren't as satisfying as some of the other _wordy_ words.
+The initial results showed about 100 Anagramhays and Yahmarganas out of the 376k word list.
+However some of these matched words will get you smacked if you tried to play them in Scrabble -- theay are just acronyms, abbreviations, proper nouns, and old-timey spellings of other words and so they aren't as satisfying as some of the other _wordy_ words.

 So, I added an additional filter which cross-checks the matches with Marriam-Webster's online dictionary and only words that are either a noun, adjective, or verb are included in the final `matches.txt`.
-There are still some 1-2 letter words that pass this test, if you exclude these, you get the following list:
+There are still some 1-2 letter words that aren't common words so if you exclude these, you get the following list:

 ### Anagramhays